shsajjadi/OctaveCoder/README.md

 - 'debug'      :   false (default) | true

 By default the debug symbols aren't preserved.
 Also the linked libraries are stripped (gcc -g and -s options are used).
 It results in the smaller file size and usually faster compilation time.
-Debug symbols can be preserved by setting the optin to true.
+Debug symbols can be preserved by setting the option to true.

 - 'verbose' :   false (default) | true